 Also, seasonal flavors help you enjoy each sip with a savoring taste of the season without causing allergies to those having issues with lactose.

 The last advantage of creamer is that it lasts longer.
 The long shelf-life of this liquid means you need fewer trips to the stores.

 Regardless, you will still have to stay cautious when using any kind of additives.
-Creamer still has its substance derived from proteins in milk, so you still need to be mindful if you have some kind of allergy or you are on a vegan diet.
+Creamer still has its substance derived from proteins in milk, so you still need to be mindful if you have some kind of allergy or if you are on a vegan diet.

-Another thing that coffee creamer is lacking is the nutritious value.
+Another thing that coffee creamer is lacking is its nutritious value.
 Milk has a high quantity of calcium, proteins, and vitamins, so when you opt for other additives creamer over milk, you lose out on much of its valuable nutrients.

 Beware Of Chunky Coffee Creamer!

 A major nuisance when using this additive is that it can curdle up and make your drink feel chunky.
-It is likely that your creamer has gone bad, your drink is too acidic, too cold, or too hot.
+It is likely that your creamer has gone bad, and your drink is too acidic, too cold, or too hot.
 And lumps of white particles can form if you mix sugar with the creamer before adding the coffee.